danielmk/pydentate/README.md

 # pyDentate

-pyDentate is a biophysically realistic computational model of the dentate gyrus.
-It was created by Daniel Müller at the [IEERC](https://eecr-bonn.de/) to make predictions about functional consequences of physiological findings.
-Specifically, we investigated how in-vitro spatial and temporal properties of feedback inhibition would have on pattern separation. pyDentate is built on [ouropy](https://github.com/danielmuellernai/ouropy), which in turn is a generic wrapper around [NEURON](https://www.neuron.yale.edu/neuron/) to handle network logic more conveniently.
-The properties of the this model are based on a [dentate model](http://www.opensourcebrain.org/projects/dentate) from the Soltesz Laboratory.
-We made changes based on new literature and our own in-vitro findings.
+pyDentate is a biophysically realistic computational model of the dentate gyrus, a hippocampal brain region associated with memory formation and a computation called pattern separation.
+The properties of the this model are based on a [dentate model] (http://www.opensourcebrain.org/projects/dentate) from the Soltesz Laboratory.
+We made changes based on new literature and our own experimental findings.
+Furthermore, we introduced enhancements to study pattern separation.

-# Reproducibility
+# Usage
+To get started with pyDentate you will need to resolve some depndencies

 To use pyDentate for yourself or reproduce our findings, you will need to install [NEURON](https://www.neuron.yale.edu/neuron/) and your python environment needs to be aware of the \nrn\lib\python\neuron package that is installed with NEURON and the NEURON .dlls need to be available to python.
 Finally, you will need to compile the NEURON meachnisms